MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [x] Canadian Investment Regulatory Organization (CIRO)
 - [ ] Canada Deposit Insurance Corporation (CDIC)

-> **Explanation:** CIRO (formerly IIROC) enforces compliance and rules pertaining to investment dealers and advisors, including suitability requirements and disclosure obligations for offerings like rights and warrants.
+> **Explanation:**( CIRO (formerly IIROC) enforces compliance and rules pertaining to investment dealers and advisors, including suitability requirements and disclosure obligations for offerings like rights and warrants.)

----

 ### Which document must often be filed with the Canadian Securities Administrators (CSA) when a company issues rights or warrants to the public?